sf-wdi-26/modules/w01/d04/m1-debugging/readme.md

   <script type="text/javascript" src="./js/debug.js"></script>
 ```

-You need to get the functions to log out, one after the other.
+You need to get the functions to log out, one after the other.-->

 ## Conclusion